-The company has a K: drive, located on \\server01\files.
-It’s mapped to all users, and it adheres to Active Directory user and group permissions (thus, the regular NTFS ACLs are being utilized).
+The company has a K: drive located on \\server01\files.
+It’s mapped to all users and adheres to Active Directory user and group permissions (thus, the regular NTFS ACLs are being utilized).

-For users to access a file on K:\Departments\My Department\Projects\Project A\Offers\ directory, they have to be connected to their on-premises network.
-With the global coronavirus pandemic, nobody is at the office – and forcing users to open VPN to get to their files is tiresome.
-The company considered Direct Access, but as it’s a technology that seems to be no longer evolving, I wouldn’t recommend setting it up.
+For users to access a file on the K:\Departments\My Department\Projects\Project A\Offers\ directory, they have to be connected to their on-premises network.
+With the global coronavirus pandemic, nobody is at the office – and forcing users to open a VPN to access their files is tiresome.
+The company considered Direct Access, but I wouldn't recommend setting it up as it’s a technology that seems to be no longer evolving.

 Where to place the files?